NucleusEngineering/hack-your-pipe/01_ingest_and_transform/11_challenge/README.md

 To receive Google Tag manager events in our cloud environment we will use [Cloud Run](https://cloud.google.com/run/docs/overview/what-is-cloud-run) to set up a proxy service.
 This proxy serves as public facing endpoint which can for example be set up as [custom tag](https://support.google.com/tagmanager/answer/6107167?hl=en) in Google Tag Manager.

-To distribute the collected data points for processing you will use [Pub/Sub](https://cloud.google.com/pubsub/docs/overview).
+To distribute the collected data points for processing you will use a [Pub/Sub](https://cloud.google.com/pubsub/docs/overview) topic.

 Our starting point will look something like this: